gatahcha/tlef-qdrant-example-app/readme.md

 It features a vanilla JavaScript frontend and an Express.js backend.
 The application allows users to input text, which is then converted into vector embeddings using the `nomic-embed-text` model (served via Ollama) and the `ubc-genai-toolkit-embeddings` library.
 These embeddings are then stored and searched within a local Qdrant instance.

-This application serves as an educational tool for junior developers to understand the fundamentals of building a generative AI-powered application.

 ## Features

 -   **Add Documents**: Input text to be converted into embeddings and stored in Qdrant.